It keeps you flexible

 It helps keep your brain healthy

-Exercise is great for the brain.
+Menopause exercise is great for the brain.
 You might think of oestrogen as a sex hormone but, in fact, it’s important for your brain too, specifically attention, learning and memory.

 Brain symptoms of menopause – forgetting, brain fog, lack of concentration – can be really worrying.
 There’s some evidence that regular exercise may offset this lack of oestrogen.
 And there’s lots of evidence that exercise is good for cognitive function in both older men and women, too.